unturned-info/unturned-3-knowledgebase/docs/Modding/mapmaking/Landscape.md

 4. Click upgrade and wait for the data to transfer.
 This may take a while.
 5. Save the level.
 6. Change `Use_Legacy_Ground` to false in the [Level Config](LevelConfig.md) file.

+## Landscape Hole Volume

+!!! info
+    Beginning in version [3.22.9.0](https://store.steampowered.com/news/app/304930/view/3212766758952510190 "3.22.9.0"), all landscape hole volumes will be automatically converted to the new cut tool feature.

+1. Open your map in the DevKit and navigate to your type browser.
+2. Click on core and then on landscape hole volume, then using the selection tool press `E` to place a landscape hole volume.
+3. You can cycle between different types of tools using `Q`, `W`, and `R`, which allow you to transform, rotate, and scale the volume.

+## Underground Whitelist Volume

+To make sure that people don't glitch under your map, you can use underground whitelist volumes.
+These will teleport players under the map outside of any whitelist volume to the surface.

+1. To enable this feature, go to your map's Config.json and set the `Use_Underground_Whitelist` line to `true`.
+2. Open your map in the DevKit and navigate to your type browser.
+3. Click on core and then on underground whitelist volume, then using the selection tool press `E` to place a underground whitelist volume.
+4. You can cycle between different types of tools using `Q`, `W`, and `R`, which allow you to transform, rotate, and scale the volume.